Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ### ML data prep

 1. Take a minute to **Preview** and look at the **Lineage** of the `mrt_results_circuits` which is the foundational dataset we'll be starting our machine leanring on.
 Get to understand the columns.
-Some *hierarchial joins were completed to get this nice clean dataset we brought in through our repo forking.
+Some hierarchial joins were completed to get this nice clean dataset we brought in through our repo forking.
+To know the circuit of a result, we first had to join results to races together, then circuits to races.
 2. To keep our project organized, we’ll need to create two new subfolders in our `ml` directory.
 Under the `ml` folder, make the subfolders `prep_encoding_splitting` and `training_and_prediction`.
-    *to know the circuit of a result, we first had to join results to races together, then circuits to races.
 3. Create a new file under `ml/prep_encoding_splitting` called `ml_data_prep.py`.
 Copy the following code into the file and **Save**:
     ```python
     import pandas as pd